pjdon/cveureka/docs/table_info.md

 --- | --- | ---
 id_asr | Unique ID for each ASIRAS observation |
 fp_size | Footprint size code.
 Radius (m) for circular footprints and -1 for pulse-doppler limited radar footprint |
-tfmra_threshold | Threshold as a fraction of the first peak value used to retrack the ice surface elevation |0 to 1 dens_adj | Whether an adjustment is applied to the TFMRA elevation based on the snow depth and snow density. |True/False retrack_elvtn | TFMRA retracked ice surface elevation estimate |m
+offset_calib | Offset calibration method ('main' for the conditions used in the manuscript, 'ssnow' for the conditions used in the MSc thesis) tfmra_threshold | Threshold as a fraction of the first peak value used to retrack the ice surface elevation |0 to 1 dens_adj | Whether an adjustment is applied to the TFMRA elevation based on the snow depth and snow density. |True/False retrack_elvtn | TFMRA retracked ice surface elevation estimate |m